Xhram/WordleCuriosity/README.md

 The best starting word for Wordle is **pares**.
 ![Pares](./analysis/Pares.png)

+*I made this simular to a blog post*
 ## Why is Pares the best starting word?

 ### Most common letter: